evorhard/Playlist-Preserver/README.md

 ## Current State

-In it's current state the application is able to retrieve the user's playlists, but not the content yet.
-As soon as this feature is built I will update the [Getting Started](#getting-started) section to explain how to get the initial program to run.
+In it's current state the application is able to retrieve the user's playlists and download the playlists to disk.
+What still needs to be implemented is feedback for the downloading (it has to loop through calls because of the API limit) and so it just now shows a blank tab.
+Proper tests need to be written afterwards.
+As soon as this is done I will update the [Getting Started](#getting-started) section to explain how to get the initial program to run.

 ## Description

 This little application was born out of the idea that I might one day lose all my music collection if, for some reason, Spotify went under.
-Or there backups did not get everything.
+Or their backups did not get everything.
 So this application will allow you to backup your playlists.

 ## Tech Stack